 The Company provides financial guarantees as required by creditors, insurance programs and various governmental agencies.
-As of December 31, 2017, the Company had \$66 million of various standby letters of credit, primarily for financial assurance relating to environmental remediation, credit support for natural gas and electricity purchases, and guarantees related to foreign retirement plan obligations.
+As of December 31, 2018, the Company had \$36 million of various standby letters of credit, primarily for financial assurance relating to environmental remediation, credit support for natural gas and electricity purchases, and guarantees related to foreign retirement plan obligations.
 These standby letters of credit represent a contingent liability.
 The Company would only be liable upon its default on the related payment obligations.
 The letters of credit have various expiration dates and will be renewed as required.

-The Company had surety bonds of \$86 million as of December 31, 2017, primarily to comply with financial assurance requirements relating to environmental remediation and post closure care, to provide collateral for the Company's workers' compensation program, and to guarantee taxes and duties for products shipped internationally.
+The Company had surety bonds of \$85 million as of December 31, 2018, primarily to comply with financial assurance requirements relating to environmental remediation and post closure care, to provide collateral for the Company's workers' compensation program, and to guarantee taxes and duties for products shipped internationally.
 These surety bonds expire at various dates and are expected to be renewed annually as required.

-LignoTech Florida, a venture in which the Company owns 45 percent and its venture partner Borregaard ASA owns 55 percent, entered into a construction contract to build its lignin manufacturing facility, which is expected to begin operations in mid-2018.
-The Company is a guarantor under the contract and is jointly and severally liable for payment of costs incurred to construct the facility.
+The Company is jointly and severally liable for financing agreements related to its LTF joint venture.
 In the event of default, the Company expects it would only be liable for its proportional share as a result of an agreement with its venture partner.
-The remaining guarantee related to LignoTech Florida at December 31, 2017 was \$41 million.
+The Company's portion of the guarantee related to LTF at December 31, 2018 was \$35 million.

-The Company has not recorded any liabilities for these financial guarantees in its consolidated balance sheets, either because the Company has recorded the underlying liability associated with the guarantee or the guarantee is dependent on the Company's own performance and, therefore, is not subject to the measurement requirements or because the Company has calculated the estimated fair value of the guarantee and determined it to be immaterial based upon the current facts and circumstances that would trigger a payment obligation.
+The Company has not recorded any liabilities for these financial guarantees in its consolidated balance sheets, either because the Company has recorded the underlying liability associated with the guarantee or the guarantee is dependent on the Company's own performance and, therefore, is not subject to the measurement requirements or because the Company has calculated the estimated fair value of the guarantee and determined it to be not material based upon the current facts and circumstances that would trigger a payment obligation.